teal-language/tl/docs/tutorial.md

 ### Current limitations of union types

-In the current version, there are two main limitations regarding support for union types in tl.
+In the current version, there are two main limitations regarding support for union types in Teal.

 The first one is that the `is` operator always matches a variable, not arbitrary expressions.
 This limitation is there to avoid aliasing